-The Plan and files of all related information will be maintained in a written operating record at the facility for at least five years following the date of each occurrence, measurement, maintenance, corrective action, report, record or study.
+The Plan and files of all related information will be maintained in a written operating record at the facility for at least five years following the date of each occurrence, measurement, maintenance, corrective action, report, record, or study.
 Files may be maintained on a computer or an electronic storage system accessible by a computer.
-One recordkeeping system may be used for the BAP and Landfill if the system identifies each file by the name of each unit (i.e. BAP or Landfill).
+One recordkeeping system may be used for each unit if the system identifies each file by the name of each unit.
 The Plan (and any subsequent amendment of the plan) and the Annual Report will be kept in the facility's operating record as they become available.
 Only the most recent Plan must be maintained in the record. [§ 257.105]